ChrisWiegman/chriswiegman.com/content/about.md

 ---
 title: About Chris Wiegman
 description: "Chris Wiegman is a Vice President of Engineering, software developer, teacher and blogger building teams and products focused on humane and sustainable technology."
-date: 2024-09-01T13:59:05+00:00
+date: 2024-11-01T12:00:00+00:00
 type: page
-featured_image: /images/2024/10/three-months-soda-free.jpg
+featured_image: /images/2024/11/three-months-soda-free.jpg

 ---
-Hello, I'm Chris Wiegman.
+Hello, I'm Chris.
 It's good to meet you.

 ## Who am I?

-### I am an engineering manager
+### I am a Vice President of Engineering

-I am a software engineering manager at SuperFile, an early-stage startup in Chicago, IL focused on privacy tech.
+I am the Vice President of Engineering at SuperFile, an early-stage startup in Chicago, IL focused on privacy tech.
 I lead engineering teams to build solutions people need.

 My management style borrows heavily from my experience in teaching, aviation and elsewhere.
 My goal is to empower my team, not "tell them what to do."
 I've been successful at this while leading numerous teams throughout my career.